falsetf/SL-Utils/README.md

 This program is meant to be a Quality of Life utility for Shatterline.
 Although the titles are self-explanatory, I will explain the three separate scripts here.

 ## bhop.py
+#### I would recommend simply using the [AutoHotKey version of this script](https://github.com/falsetf/Shatterline_AHK_BHop).
+It is less bloated, and much simpler.
+It seems to be less broken, but the issue stated below can still occasionally happen.

 This script is coded to be a bunnyhop script for Shatterline.
 If you hold down space, it spams the spacebar for you.
 To use this script, you will have to know the basics to b-hopping.
 PierreCHT has a useful video that teaches the basics of [bhopping](https://www.youtube.com/watch?v=oo3wmAbwYig&t=49s).